FlickerSoul/universe.observer/pages/posts/2025/publish-xcframework/index.md

         └── MyPrivateLibTests.swift
 ```

-My library functionality is also basic:
+The library functionality is also basic:

 ```swift
 func mySecretFunction() -> Int {